roppenheimer/AndroidAPS-alt-Guide/docs/pages/Accu-Chek-Combo-Pump.md

   initiating the pairing process (this keeps the phone's Bluetooth discoverable as long as the menu is displayed) and switch back to Ruffy after confirming the pairing on the pump, when the pump displays the authorization code.
   If you're unsuccessful in pairing the pump (say after 10 attempts), try waiting up to 10s before confirming the pairing on the pump (when the name of the phone is displayed on the pump).
 If you have configured the menu timeout to be 5s above, you need to increase it again.
 Some users reported they needed to do this.
-- When AAPS is using ruffy, the Ruffy app can't be used.
-The easiest way is to just reboot the phone after the pairing process and let AAPS start Ruffy in the background.
+- When AndroidAPS is using ruffy, the Ruffy app can't be used.
+The easiest way is to just reboot the phone after the pairing process and let AndroidAPS start Ruffy in the background.
 - If the pump is completely new, you will need to do one bolus on the pump, so the pump creates a first history entry.
-- Before enabling the Combo plugin in AAPS make sure your profile is set up correctly and activated(!) and your basal profile is up to date as AAPS will sync the basal profile to the pump.
+- Before enabling the Combo plugin in AndroidAPS make sure your profile is set up correctly and activated(!) and your basal profile is up to date as AndroidAPS will sync the basal profile to the pump.
 Then activate the Combo plugin.
 Press the _Refresh_ button on the Combo tab to initialize the pump.
 - To verify your setup, with the pump **disconnected**, use AndroidAPS to set a TBR of 500% for 15 min and issue a bolus.
 The pump should now have a TBR running and the bolus in the history.
 AndroidAPS should also show the active TBR and delivered bolus.